eeeeaarr/cs629_spring24/homework2/README.md

 1. Reads an OBJ file and parses it, storing it in memory in a format that will be usable by OpenGL.
 1. Prints to the terminal a description of the file in the format detailed below.

 To test your program, you should download a free 3d model from the internet.
 I use [Turbosquid](https://turbosquid.com) but there are plenty of other options (GCTrader, Sketchfab).
 I don't recommend paying for a model because there are plenty of free models available, and at this point you're just getting started.
+You can download and use any kind of model you want (provided, of course, it adheres to the university code of conduct -- that goes for any third party asset you use in this class).

 What you will submit: